AnOliveBranch/SoupRoles/README.md

   - color
     - The hexadecimal or RGB color code for the bar on the left of the embed
     - Not required, defaults to dark grey
-  - channel
-    - The channel the message is in
-    - Not required, defaults to the current channel

 Example:
-  - `/role embed create message:1069342907129139291 button:pronounButton content:Select your pronouns with this menu title:Pronoun Selector color:42be9a channel:#roles`
+  - `/role embed create message:1069342907129139291 button:pronounButton content:Select your pronouns with this menu title:Pronoun Selector color:42be9a`

 ### /role embed update